ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 	.load("hdfs://nn:9000/sf.parquet"))
 ```
 is schema non-inferencing, which is 2 tasks and < 1 second, along with reading less than the whole file.

+## Physical Execution
+When shuffling partitions, we call